You want smart political talk without the meltdowns?

 You may remember we played this back in the day.

-The feeling most people get when they hear Barack Obama's speech.
+The feeling most people get when they hear a Barack Obama speech, I felt this thrill going up my leg.

 I mean, I don't have that too often.